varshakrishnakumar/AE-353-Design-Project-3/docs/source/classes.rst

 reset
 **********************
-Resets data of controller by setting state estimate to a 6x1 array of zeros.
+Resets data of controller by setting the state estimate to a 6x1 array of zeros.

 run
 **********************